City4AgeProject/individual-monitoring-C4A/README.md

 2. If you don't have, install now Glassfish 4.1.1
     2.1.
 If you dont have add postgresql-42.0.0.jre6 (can be found inside projects build/ folder) jar to glassfish4\glassfish\domains\domain1\lib
     2.2.
 In glassfish4/bin under Windows operating system delete ASADMIN file (the one without extension!)
-3. Add resources (xml at root of the project) to Glassfish from glassfish4/bin: asadmin add-resources .\glassfish-resources.xml
-	And add these tags under 'server' at  \glassfish4\glassfish\domains\domain1\config\domain.xml :
+3. Add resources (xml file located at root of the project) to Glassfish from glassfish4/bin: asadmin add-resources ...\glassfish-resources.xml And add these tags under 'server' at  \glassfish4\glassfish\domains\domain1\config\domain.xml :
 		<resource-ref ref="jdbc/c4aDB"></resource-ref>
 4. Start Glassfish 4.1.1: